pingcap/talent-plan/rust/projects/parallelism/project.md

 Finally create one more `ThreadPool` implementation, `RayonThreadPool`, using the `ThreadPool` type from the [`rayon`] crate.

+Rayon's thread pool uses a more sophisticated scheduling strategy called ["work stealing"] (TODO: verify this), and we'll expect it to perform better than ours, but who knows until we try!

-## Part 4: Evaluating our thread pool
+## Part 6: Evaluating our thread pool

 TODO: There is going to be a massive amount of context switching with the way these benchmarks are described.
 It may be pretty bogus.